 The fee for drawing up a will should be quite small – ask the solicitor how much they charge before deciding who to use.
 You may want to find a will writer through a professional body such as the Law Society www.solicitors.lawsociety.org.uk, Institute of Professional Willwriters www.ipw.org.uk or the Society of Will Writers www.thesocietyofwillwriters.co.uk.

 If your will is going to be very simple, you could use a DIY will template, of which many are available online for a small fee.
 Alternatively, you can get your will written for free via schemes such as: www.freewillsmonth.org.uk and www.willaid.org.uk.

 - Residuary bequest – this means that once your family and loved ones have been provided for, you pledge the remainder, or a proportion of your estate, to the charity.

 - Pecuniary bequest – this means that you pledge a specific sum of money to the charity.

-Thank you for thinking about the British Humanist Association when you make your will.
+Thank you for thinking about Humanists UK when you make your will.
 Your legacy will be very much appreciated.